• Stone Center

 Table of Contents

-After seeing a large number of users searching "Are there different grades of porcelain tile?", one thing is clear: people are not aware of the different grades of porcelain tile.
+After seeing a large number of users searching "Are all porcelain tiles the same quality?", one thing is clear: people are not aware of the different grades of porcelain tile.
 This is a big deal!

 What Is the Porcelain-Making Process?

-The last step in creating porcelain is firing.
-This process involves heating the piece at temperatures up to 2,400 degrees Fahrenheit.
+• Firing: This process involves heating the piece at temperatures up to 2,400 degrees Fahrenheit or higher, depending on the specific types of porcelain being manufactured.
 This heat causes the pieces to become harder and more durable by forming a glass-like layer on the surface.

 What Are the Different Grades of Porcelain Tile?